Commercial Property Valuers embracing ESG

-Author: William Lambe, Divisional Director, Bannon
+Author: Paul Doyle, Managing Director, Bannon

-Date: 5th October 2022
+Date: 10th November 2022

 Bannon’s latest monthly Retail Pulse has now gone live.
 In this publication Neil Bannon shares some insights into the ongoing decline of online fast fashion retailers and Darren Peavoy focuses on the rebound in footfall levels which has been seen in Dublin City Centre.